-A logic to indicate whether to add the gene identifiers to the data.frame as col-
+A logic to indicate whether to add the gene identifiers to the data.frame as collumns (if TRUE, default) or rownames (if FALSE).

 The count matrix obtained if extractCounts=TRUE is the same as would be obtained by running tximport with countsFromAbundance="scaledTPM" which are suitable both for analysis of differential expression and usage.